sixty-north/introduction-to-python/exercises/source/exercise_5.rst

 Go to the "Web" tab in pythonanywhere and click "Add new web app" on the left.
 Click "Next" on the first dialog, and then "manual configuration" on the next.
-Select "Python 3.5" for your Python version, and then "Next" on the dialog after that.
+Select "Python 3.6" (or "Python 3.5" if you've got an older pythonanywhere account) for your Python version, and then "Next" on the dialog after that.
 You should now be on the configuration page for your app.

 You need to tell the web app to use packages from our ``itp-web`` virtual environment.
 Scroll down to the "Virtualenv" section and click on "Enter path to